Rhinostone/gina/README.md

 <strong>Gina I/O</strong> - Node.js MVC and Event Driven framework

 > This is a `preview release`.
 We are looking for people to help us test and improve `Windows` support.
-> Some commands or features might not work since the framework is still in developpement & testing
+> Some commands or features might not work since the framework is still under developpement & testing
-> We have some applications using the framework in production and we are still improving our code in order to release the `1.0.0` version: which should come by the end of 2022.
+> We have some applications using the framework in production and we are improving our code in order to release the `1.0.0` version: which should come by the end of 2022.
+Thank you for your patience !

 ## Philosophy behind